-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 Public dissent has increased since 2018, when widespread protests indirectly called out the king — a previous “red line” in the country.

-“These affective protests also register deep-seated and ongoing frustration toward the regime’s commitment to neoliberal reforms as well as its reliance on expansive foreign aid both to shore up a flailing economy and bolster its repressive capacity to secure its authority,” wrote Jillian Schwedler, a professor of political science at Hunter College, in her upcoming book, “Protesting Jordan.”
+“These affective protests also register deep-seated and ongoing frustration toward the regime’s commitment to neoliberal reforms as well as its reliance on expansive foreign aid both to shore up a flailing economy and bolster its repressive capacity to secure its authority,” Jillian Schwedler, a professor of political science at Hunter College, writes in her upcoming book, “Protesting Jordan.”

 A key thread in Jordan’s relative stability remains tourism, which accounted for nearly 14 percent of the country’s gross domestic product in 2019, according to the Ministry of Tourism.